Mudiyanse: Historical Context

 During the mid-17th century in the Kandyan Kingdom, the title Mudiyanse was conferred upon individuals by the King through the ceremonial act of tying a silk strip, embroidered with gold and silver, around their heads.
-This title was usually granted to select individuals, often from the Goyigama caste, as a mark of honor.
-Within the Goyigama caste, the respectable "middle" ranks were referred to as Räṭē Ättō, who were considered trusted gentlemen of the community.
-These individuals were often addressed with the respectful title Händuruvō (vocative: Händuruvānse), frequently followed by the suffix Appu (or Appuhamy), indicating respect for those of slightly higher status.

-The title Mudiyanse was comparable to the concept of "Knighthood" in English, as it signified an elevation in status.
+This title was usually granted to select individuals, often from the Govigama caste, as a mark of honor.
+Within the Govigama caste, the respectable "middle" ranks were referred to as Räṭē Ättō, who were considered trusted gentlemen of the community.
+These individuals were often addressed with the respectful title Händuruvō (vocative: Händuruvānse), frequently followed by the suffix Appu (or Appuhamy), indicating respect for those of slightly higher status.The title Mudiyanse was comparable to the concept of "Knighthood" in English, as it signified an elevation in status.
 Those conferred with the title typically wore a ceremonial headband and enjoyed various privileges within the community.

-Unlike hereditary titles, Mudiyanse was not passed down through generations.
+Unlike hereditary titles, Mudiyanse was not passed down through generations.Importantly, although often associated with individuals from groups such as the Govigama, the title itself was not tied to or indicative of any specific caste.The title did not correspond to a fixed caste classification; rather, it served as a general honorific among various social groups.

 However, by the later Kandyan period, the title had lost some of its original prestige, according to Robert Knox, and became more vulgarized, though it remained in use.

 In An Historical Relation of the Island Ceylon (1681), Robert Knox describes the prestigious title "Mudiansē" conferred by the Kandyan king, emphasizing its extreme rarity.
 On page 67, he writes: